 Lucifer, bored with his life and duties as hell’s ruler, decides to take a vacation where he owns a very prestigious nightclub in L.A.
 He begins to live a decadent life full of delicious sin.
 But when one of his clients is gunned down, he teams up with a female detective to solve the case,

-The show is witty, funny and fans can’t seem to get enough of it, with Lucifer fever reaching fever pitch at the end of its third season.
-With fans frothing at the mouth waiting for the fourth season, there is undeniably a gaping hole for supernatural beings who, just like the rest of us, clock in and out of work.
+The show is witty, funny and fans can’t seem to get enough of it, with Lucifer reaching fever pitch at the end of its third season.
+The series became popular enough that Netflix picked it up for two more seasons and now fans are eagerly awaiting the second half of season five to come out.

 Series Similar to Lucifer

 - Supernatural (2005–2020)